Type 15 frigate: Conversion

 The superstructure had a low profile to limit the effects of blast from nuclear explosions.
 The forward superstructure extended across the ship, with the front curved and reinforced to resist the impact of waves at 25 knots in rough weather.
 The forecastle was extended aft to provide additional internal volume.
 The bridge was at forecastle deck level.
 The operations room was behind and slightly below the bridge to provide sight from the bridge's rear windows.
 The ship's wheel and radio room were underneath as there was no room at forecastle deck level.

 The ship was designed to be fought while sealed against CBRN effects; a periscope for the captain and plastic bubbles for lookouts were included.
 Command and control was supposed to be from the operations rooms instead of from the bridge.
 In practice, an experienced officer had to be on the bridge for safety, particularly when manoeuvring at high-speed with nearby ships.
 The last ships raised the bridge one level to improve ship handling; the Bofor guns were moved to the front of the superstructure to accommodate the new bridge location.

 All of the minor transverse bulkheads were new additions.

 Diesel power generation capacity was increased from 100 kW to 350 kW; capacity was limited by volume in the machinery spaces for survivability.
 Fuel capacity was reduced by the new 4 inch magazine, but estimated range exceeded requirements.
 Agouti propeller silencing was added, which increased ship life by up to 25 years.

 The radars were the target indicating Type 293Q and surface search Type 277Q.
 The Type 170 and 172 sonars were fitted.

 A twin 4-inch gun was mounted aft; on the forecastle it would be too wet and block the bridge's view.
 The heavy steam plant prevented the use of the twin 4.5 inch gun.
 The twin Bofors was initially placed on top of the bridge.
 Fire control was "austere"; there was a Close Range Blind-Fire director for the 4-inch guns and a Simple Tachymetric Director for the Bofors.
 The Bofors' optical and radar directors were amalgamated to provide space and weight for the Type 277Q.

 The ships were initially fitted with Squid ASW mortars; not all may have had Squid replaced by the intended two Limbos.
 The original concept was for three fixed torpedo tubes on each side with twelve torpedoes; by 1949, larger ASW torpedoes reduced this to two tubes on each side with eight reloads, and then to eight tubes without reloads between the 4-inch gun and the funnel.
-The intended torpedoes did not materialize and the torpedoes were deleted in 1953.
+The intended torpedoes did not materialise and the torpedoes were deleted in 1953.
 Only was fitted with the tubes for trials.

-performed trials with an aft flight deck and a Fairey Ultra-light Helicopter after completing a refit in December 1956. performed the first direction of a helicopter - a Saunders Roe P531 - using sensor data in late-1959.
+performed trials with an aft flight deck and a Fairey Ultra-light Helicopter after completing a refit in December 1956. performed the first direction of a helicopter—a Saunders Roe P531—using sensor data in late-1959.